alex/what-happens-when/README.rst

 Check HSTS list
 ---------------
 * The browser checks its "preloaded HSTS (HTTP Strict Transport Security)" list.
-This is a list of websites that have requested to be contacted via HTTPS only.
+This is a list of the websites that have requested to be contacted via HTTPS only.
 * If the website is in the list, the browser sends its request via HTTPS instead of HTTP.
 Otherwise, the initial request is sent via HTTP.